watson-developer-cloud/text-bot-openwhisk/README.md

 This will produce an initial context that will be used in the next execution of the sequence.

 2. Next, you can choose whether to input a city name that applies to only one state or that applies to many states.

-### For a city name that applies to only one state:
+### For a city name the exists in only one U.S. state
 1. Edit the textbot-city.json file to include the city name of your choice.
    ```none
    "message": {